jzleetcode/jzleetcode.github.io/src/content/blog/design-event-loop-reactor-concurrency.md

 The `get_next_message()` routine is typically provided by the operating system and blocks until a message is available.
 The loop is only entered when there is something to process.

 Under Unix, the "everything is a file" paradigm naturally leads to a file-based event loop.
 Reading from and writing to files, inter-process communication, network communication, and device control are all achieved using file I/O, with the target identified by a file descriptor.
-The select and poll system calls allow a set of file descriptors to be monitored for a change of state, e.g. when data becomes available to be read.
+The select and poll system calls allow a set of file descriptors to be monitored for a change of state, e.g., when data becomes available to be read.

 ## Actor Model vs. Reactor Pattern